jacobsimpson/jt/roadmap.md

   specified? (like ag does), instead of just freezing like grep does when it doesn't have any piped input or files specified?

-- It would be nice if there was start and end specifiers, so that you would turn on certain selections when start was matched, and turn off certain selections when end was matched.
-Say there was some report type text file, with some header information, and a table of dates and other columns following the line with 'Results' going all the way to the blank line.
-This would adjust the value of the date column one day backward.

-    ```
-    jt '
-        /Results/ start
-            {%1.asDate() - 1D}
-        /^$/ end
-    ' input.txt
-    ```

-    ```
-    jt '
-        /Results/ -> /^$/ {
-            {%1.asDate() - 1D}
-        }
-    ' input.txt
-    ```

 - It would be nice if the super common case of printing a modified line as a result of a match was a little more straightforward.
 What if the last statement of a block evaluates to the value of the block, and the value of